Placing a Request

 1. Shipping information - this page allows you to select from one of your established shipping profiles, or to create a new shipping profile.

-3. Staff - This page is where you will enter the staff to be associated with this order, including all lab/primary contacts, staff members using the reagent, and collaborators/subcontractors that will be using the reagent.
+3. Staff - This page is where you will enter the staff to be associated with this order, including all lab/primary contacts and staff members.
 You can select from a checklist of all existing sub-accounts, or you can create a new sub-account at this step as required.
-Any sub-accounts created will then become available in the checklist for association on the present and all future orders placed.
+Any sub-accounts created will then become available in the checklist.

 The tetramer request follow-up process is managed by two entities: